WeegeeNumbuh1/FlightGazer/docs/state-file-schema.md

 - The `WRITE_STATE` setting is set to `False`
 - FlightGazer is unable to write to `/run/FlightGazer`

+This file will be blank when FlightGazer has successfully initialized but has not yet begun its main loop phase.

 It's possible for this file to remain present if FlightGazer crashes unexpectedly (and doesn't do its shutdown routine) or is `SIGKILL`'d, at which point the data present in the file represents the last valid state of FlightGazer.<br>
 Each section that follows represents each root key present in the JSON and all of its subkeys.
 All keys are assumed to be present unless otherwise noted.<br>